 Visiting a distillery and taking a tour allows all of your senses to be immersed in an authentic and true manner.
 You see the buildings at Springbank in which the staff are at work, distilling to perfection.
 You hear the machinery mixing and mashing at Bruichladdich.
 You can touch wooden wash backs that hold the fermenting spirit at Glenglassaugh.
 You can smell the angels’ share in the warehouses of Glenfarclas.
 And you taste a wee dram back in the tasting room at Kilchoman.
 You are taken on a journey through the inner workings of the heart of the business and immersed at each stage before your eyes – and your wallet – are once again indulged by a shelf full of the many variations of your now favourite drink.
 It’s an experience you literally want to buy into.

-And this is an experience The Whisky Barrel is tapping into as well through our online whisky shop.
-With the release of our very own bottling we offer to you a unique opportunity to purchase a whisky that we ourselves have seen, touched, heard, smelt, tasted and captured.
+And this is an experience The Whisky Barrel is tapping into as well through our online whiskey shop.
+With the release of our very own bottling we offer to you a unique opportunity to purchase a whiskey that we ourselves have seen, touched, heard, smelt, tasted and captured.
 We offer to you the ultimate bottle of experience.